AdobeDocs/experience-platform.en/help/xdm/tutorials/specific-fields-api.md

 ## Add fields using a PATCH operation

 You can use a PATCH request to add individual fields to a schema without overwriting others.
-The Schema Registry supports all standard JSON Patch operations, including add, remove, and replace.
+The Schema Registry supports all standard JSON Patch operations, including `add`, `remove`, and `replace`.
 For more information on JSON Patch, see the [API fundamentals guide](../../landing/api-fundamentals.md#json-patch).

 **API format**